Robotic probe to awaken for comet rendezvous, landing

 Engineers who designed the lander did not know what type of terrain they would find on the comet's surface.
 It is outfitted with twin harpoons laced with tethers that will be fired into the comet's surface to anchor Philae and keep it from bouncing back into space after touchdown.

-Europe spent about 1 billion euros ($1.35 billion) on the mission, which is due to run at least until the end of 2015.
+Europe spent about 1 billion euros on the mission, which is due to run at least until the end of 2015.

 (Reporting by Irene Klotz in Cape Canaveral, Fla.; Editing by Chris Reese)